Abdallah-Tah/autoportserve/README.md

 ## About

-AutoPortServe is a Laravel package that helps you start your Laravel development server on an available port dynamically.
-This package will automatically scan and find a free port, starting from 8000, and will use that port to serve your Laravel application.
-It's a handy tool for developers who work with multiple Laravel applications simultaneously and don't want to manually specify different ports for each application.
+AutoPortServe is a Laravel package that helps you start your Laravel development server and npm development server on available ports dynamically.
+This package will automatically scan and find a free port, starting from 8000, for the Laravel server and run the npm development server in parallel.
+It's a handy tool for full-stack developers who work with multiple Laravel applications and require running npm tasks simultaneously.

 ## Installation